chrislemke/sk-transformers/docs/README.md

 [![isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://github.com/PyCQA/isort)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 ## Introduction
 Every tabular data is different.
-Every column needs to be treated differently. [scikit-learn](https://scikit-learn.org/stable/index.html) has already a nice [collection of dataset transformers](https://scikit-learn.org/stable/data_transforms.html).
+Every column needs to be treated differently.
+Pandas is already great!
+And [scikit-learn](https://scikit-learn.org/stable/index.html) has a nice [collection of dataset transformers](https://scikit-learn.org/stable/data_transforms.html).
 But the possibilities of data transformation are infinite.
-This project tries to provide a brought collection of data transformers that can be easily used together with [scikit-learn](https://scikit-learn.org/stable/index.html) - either in a [pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) or just by its own.
+This project tries to provide a brought collection of data transformers that can be easily used together with [scikit-learn](https://scikit-learn.org/stable/index.html) - either in a [pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) or just on its own.
 See the [usage chapter](#usage) for some examples.

 The idea is simple.
 It is like a well-equipped toolbox 🧰: You always find the tool you need and sometimes you get inspired by seeing a tool you did not know before.
 Please feel free to [contribute](https://chrislemke.github.io/sk-transformers/CONTRIBUTING/) your tools and ideas.